 Description & Progress

-- Improving conditions for women’s overseas labour migration;
+- improving conditions for women’s overseas labor migration;

-- Strengthening women’s leadership for better maternal and reproductive health;
+- strengthening women’s leadership for better maternal and reproductive health; and

-The endline will draw on data from the midline to analyze changes at the village level.
-The midline study found consistent and widespread increases in access for poor households in two areas: social protection programs and reproductive health and nutrition services.
-Causal factors identified included a commitment from government to improve the services.
-MAMPU partners also contributed through awareness raising at the grass-root level which increased the likelihood of poor women to want to access the service.
-Meanwhile, changes in access to other services, such as protection for home workers, migrant workers and victims of violence of women were more varied.
-According to the midline study, there was significant changes were in districts where MAMPU partners were working on the issue.
+The endline study builds on the results of the midline study to analyze changes that occured at the village level.
+The midline study found consistent and widespread increase in access for poor households in two areas: social protection programs and reproductive health and nutrition services.
+Meanwhile, changes in access to other services, such as protection for home workers, migrant workers, and women victims of violence were more varied.
+According to the midline study, there were significant changes in the kabupaten (districts) where MAMPU partners were working on the issue.

-- What major changes have occurred in the access of poor households to key government services of poor women over time?
+- What are the major changes that have occurred in poor households’ access to key government services throughout the midline to endline studies (2017–2019)?